-Beginning in February 2018, the City of Powell River will be joining Recycle BC’s residential packaging and printed paper recycling program.
-The City will receive incentives to continue to collect recycling material, including packaging and printed paper from Powell River residents.
+Beginning in February 2018, the City of Powell River will be joining Recycle BC’s residential packaging and paper recycling program.
+The City will receive incentives to continue to collect recycling material, including packaging and paper from Powell River residents.

-Recycle BC is responsible for residential packaging and printed paper recycling across British Columbia.
-Recycle BC works in partnership with local governments, like Powell River, and other organizations, to ensure packaging and printed paper is collected, sorted and responsibly recycled.
+Recycle BC is responsible for residential packaging and paper recycling across British Columbia.
+Recycle BC works in partnership with local governments, like Powell River, and other organizations, to ensure packaging and paper is collected, sorted and responsibly recycled.
 Recycle BC is funded by businesses that produce and supply packaging and paper to BC residents.

 Shawn Cator, the City’s Manager of Operational Services said “Businesses pay fees to Recycle BC based on how much and the type of packaging and paper they supply to BC residents.
 Recycle BC pays the City of Powell River to collect the recyclables.
 All the costs associated with shipping, packaging and actual disposal will now be borne by Recycle BC.”